mspass-team/mspass/docs/source/user_manual/memory_management.rst

 entire data set in cluster memory, we have seen them fail and abort.
+Even worse is that when prototyping a workflow on a desktop outside of the containerized environement we have seen dask crash the system by overwhelming memory.
+(Note this never seems to happen running in a container which is a type example of why containers are the norm for cloud systems.)
-Even worse is that when prototyping a workflow on a desktop outside of the containerized environement we have seen had dask crash the system by overwhelming memory.
-How to avoid this in MsPASS is a work in progress, but is a possibility all users should be aware of when working on huge data sets.
-We think the crash problems have been eliminated by fixing an issue with earlier version of the C++ code that was not properly set up to tell dask, at least, how much memory was being consumed.
+How to avoid this
+in MsPASS is a work in progress, but is a possibility all users should be aware of when working on huge data sets.
+We think the worst problems have been eliminated by fixing an issue with earlier version of the C++ code that was not properly set up to tell dask, at least, how much memory was being consumed.
 All memory management depends on data objects being